spice-labs-inc/goatrodeo/.github/pull_request_template.md

 - [ ] Create new and/or update relevant existing tests?
 - [ ] Create or update relevant documentation?
 - [ ] Comment your code?
-- [ ] Fix any stray 'debug' level logging?
+- [ ] Fix any stray verbose logging (removing, or moving to debug / trace level)?

 ### Before Merging…
 - Make sure the Quality Control boxes are all ticked